ComanG-studio/BookReview/README.md

 # BookReview
-Ivan reviewing(more like commenting on literature)
+Ivan reviewing(more like commenting) on literature.(Yes manga is literature.)